mgolden7/MERN_WebProject/webdevproj/README.md

 Developer: Mark Golden
 ___
 ### DESCRIPTION...
-This is a notional MERN web project and is meant to be used as a personal example/reference/template/practice.
-This project is not intended to be launched/hosted.
+This is a notional MERN web application practice project.
+It is not intended to be launched/hosted.
 It is, instead, meant to be code-centric.
 My goal with this project is to...
 * pracice writing features and properly incorporating them into a notional  website
-* create a location for referencing feature specific code
+* create a [github] location for referencing feature specific code
-* host a git repo that I can use as an example of my fundamental MERN stack understanding
 ___
 ### TABLE OF CONTENTS...
 (not required)
 ___
 ### TECH USED...
-(This project was initiated with npm's create-react-app module)
+(This project was initiated with npm's create-react-app module.
+See "Getting Started with Create React App" section below)
 * MongoDB
 * Express
 * React